barcek/docNxgres/README.md

 1. 'docker-compose.yml', which has settings for the dev and prod variants with the dev variant commented out;
 2. 'docker-compose_dev.yml' for the dev variant;
 3. 'docker-compose_prod.yml' for the prod variant;
-4. 'docker-compose_test.yml' for the test container.
+4. 'docker-compose_test.yml' for the test containers.

 Each of the first three of these does the following: